-Under normal circumstances, the average African woman of childbearing age is very interested in improving her complexion.
+Under normal circumstances, the average African woman of childbearing age is very interested in improving her complexion and will most likely go for skin bleaching products.
 For some, it is to achieve a clearer and even tone skin, for others, it is to have a glowing skin.
 For a majority, it is to achieve a lighter and brighter complexion outrightly.

 Skin bleaching amongst women has been in practice from time immemorial as a result of their unending quest for a brighter, lighter complexion.
 This singular need has created a vast market for all manner of bleaching creams especially as the African cosmetic market is not yet properly regulated and there is little conformity to existing policies in this regard.